growthbook/growthbook-kotlin/README.md

     - GB values were moved to :Core module because they are used in :GrowthBookKotlinxSerialization module;
     - forcedFeature field of GBFeatureEvaluator is a map of GB values.
-- **v6.0.0-alpha** 2025-05-22
+- **v6.0.0** 2025-05-22
-    - hostURL property was renamed to apiHost in order to follow the same way as Typescript SDK follows, streamingHost property was added to  to differentiate streaming host url from API host
+    - hostURL property was renamed to apiHost in order to follow the same way as Typescript SDK follows, streamingHost property was added to  to differentiate streaming host url from API host.
+- **v6.1.0** 2025-08-15
+    - `GBStickyBucketService` methods were changed to suspend, `coroutineScope` was added

 ## License